svc333/overview/glossary/glossary.md

 An offering that {{site.data.keyword.IBM_notm}} makes available solely for evaluation and testing purposes.
 There are no warranties, SLAs or support provided and beta offerings are not intended for production use.

+### billing option
+{: #x6526863}

+The method by which a client is billed for cloud service usage.
+Examples include paying in advance, such as with subscriptions, and payment in arrears, as in Pay-As-You-Go accounts.

+### billing unit
+{: #x9308099}

+The highest level billing entity within an enterprise.
+Each account or account group is linked to a billing unit, which manages all associated contracts, invoices, orders, and payments.
+A billing unit can contain one or more credit pools.
+See also [credit pool](/docs/overview?topic=overview-glossary#x9796950), [enterprise](/docs/overview?topic=overview-glossary#x2026915).

 ### bind
 {: #x2000361}